-Established in 1975 by the Scottish Rite Freemasons of the Northern Masonic Jurisdiction, the Scottish Rite Masonic Museum and Library tells the story of Freemasonry and fraternalism in the context of American History.
+Established in 1975 by the Scottish Rite Freemasons of the Northern Masonic Jurisdiction.
+The Scottish Rite Masonic Museum and Library tells the story of Freemasonry and fraternalism in the context of American History.
 Unique in the nation, the museum aims to be the “historical society” of American Freemasonry by collecting, preserving, interpreting, and celebrating the history of fraternalism.
-We pay special attention to the history of the Scottish Rite and strive to serve the Masonic community.
-Learn more at the Museum and Library web site.
+Paying special attention to the history of the Scottish Rite, we strive to serve the Masonic community.
+Learn more at the Museum and Library website.

 “We will strive to be a fraternity that fulfills our Masonic obligation to care for our members.”

-The Scottish Rite Grand Almoner’s Fund is fulfilling the mission to care for members and their families.
-Every dollar donated goes towards helping those who have faced incredible hardships.
-Whether it be a natural disaster or personal tragedy, this fund exists to make certain that a helping hand is there in the toughest of times.
-As we look to the future, the fraternity must be prepared to fulfill this vision to care for our members and to meet the challenges that they face.
+The Scottish Rite Grand Almoner’s Fund fulfills the mission to care for members and their families.
+Every dollar donated goes towards helping those facing incredible hardships.
+Whether a natural disaster or personal tragedy, this fund exists to ensure a helping hand is there in the toughest times.
+As we look to the future, the fraternity must prepare to fulfill this vision.
+We care for our members and meet the challenges they face.

-Eligibility: Those meeting any of the following criteria are eligible to apply for the 2019 Abbott and Veague Scholarship programs for undergraduate studies:
+Those meeting any of the following criteria are eligible to apply for the Abbott and Veague Scholarship programs for undergraduate studies:

 - A Scottish Rite Mason of the Northern Masonic Jurisdiction

 - A student directly related (bloodline or by legal means) to a Scottish Rite Mason in the Northern Masonic Jurisdiction

 A Scottish Rite Mason, or a member of a youth organization sponsored by the Masonic fraternity in the Northern Masonic Jurisdiction who is: